pallets-eco/flask-security/docs/features.rst

 Unlike ``fs_uniquifier``, it can be set to ``nullable`` - it will automatically be generated at first use if null.

+Authentication tokens have 2 options for specifying expiry time :data:`SECURITY_TOKEN_MAX_AGE` is applied to ALL authentication tokens.
+Each authentication token can itself have an embedded expiry value (settable via the :data:`SECURITY_TOKEN_EXPIRE_TIMESTAMP` callable).

 .. _two-factor:

 Two-factor Authentication